0xSero/partisia-docs/docs/dictionary.md

 ### Smart Contracts
 A smart contract is a program you run on the blockchain.
 The conditions of the contract are present across the blockchain.
 This ensures that actions of the smart contract will happen only once, are trackable and irreversible.
 In this way a smart contract works independently, without any need for outside authority to facilitate the change in state.
 Effectively a smart contract can replace the trustee in a binding transaction.
 This makes smart contracts useful tool for auctions, voting and purchases.
 In addition to public layer actions on the blockchain, smart contracts can also be used to facilitate ZK computations on the private layer of PBC.

-### Token Bridges
-The feature that allows you to deposit and withdraw BYOC.
-Partista Blockchain has a decoupled token economy.
-That means services are paid for using liquid tokens from other blockchains.
-You can deposit these outside cryptocurrencies on your account using the token bridge.
-This allows you to pay the gas cost of transaction.
-You need gas when you deploy or interact with contracts.
-Doing a token transfer, staking MPC tokens are examples of transaction you can do from the MPC Explorer and Dashboard.
-To perform these types of actions you first need to deposit gas into your wallet.
-See [BYOC](byoc.md).

 ### Transactions
 A transaction is an instruction from a user containing information used to change the state of the blockchain.
 Read more [here](transactions.md)